Since time immemorial, men from Central Kenya have been warned by their folks against marrying women from Kabete.

 Kinge’ero is said to be the most affected area in Kabete.

-Maendeleo ya Wanaume chairman Nderitu Njoka says statistics released last year show that 460,000 men in Nairobi, especially Kabete and Central Kenya, were subjected to domestic abuse by their women.
+Maendeleo ya Wanaume chairman Nderitu Njoka says statistics show that 460,000 men in Nairobi, especially Kabete and Central Kenya, were subjected to domestic abuse by their women.
 These abuses were physical, mental and emotional.

-A report released in April this year by Maendeleo ya Wanaume titled ‘Homicide Against Men in Kenya’ revealed that 25 percent of men don’t die from natural causes, but are killed by their spouses.
+A report released by Maendeleo ya Wanaume titled ‘Homicide Against Men in Kenya’ revealed that 25 percent of men don’t die from natural causes, but are killed by their spouses.

 “We did a scientific survey and we found out that the place with the highest number of married men dying is Kabete in Kiambu, followed by Nairobi and then Mombasa.
 These men are being killed by their spouses,” says Nderitu.